Overview

 Causes

 The cause of caffeine withdrawal is an individual significantly cutting back or cutting out caffeine after consuming it regularly.
-Reactions can vary depending on the biology of the person.
+Reactions with withdrawals can vary depending on the biology of the person.
 Caffeine blocks adenosine receptors in the central nervous system.
 The chemical adenosine promotes feelings of tiredness, so when its receptors are blocked, we feel more alert and energized.
 This blockage can also help facilitate the functioning of dopamine and adrenaline, which further stimulate the nervous system.

 Following repeated caffeine use, the brain responds by increasing the number of adenosine receptors in the central nervous system, meaning larger quantities of caffeine are required to produce similar effects.
 Additionally, caffeine can cause blood vessels to constrict, slowing down blood flow in the brain.
 Suddenly reducing caffeine consumption can cause the blood vessels to expand again.
 The resultant increase in blood flow helps explain why people who quit cold turkey often experience headaches, difficulty concentrating, and other symptoms of caffeine withdrawal.